sophi-li/OKRs-self-learning/README.md

 ## Acknowledgments
 Inspiration for this repo is from Jwasham's [Coding Interview University](https://github.com/jwasham/coding-interview-university).

-Thank you to my friends and community who have supported me throughout my journey and helped guide me to many of he resources listed above:
+Thank you to my friends and community who have supported me throughout my journey and helped guide me to many of the resources listed above:

 Michelle, Alex, Diana, Scarlett, Andy, Mimi, Cat, Rachel, Donald, William, Melissa, Jessica, Mark, Andrik